 "I love to see beautiful dimension in thinner hair," says Conan.
 "By adding multiple tones and using different colour techniques, the hair can look thicker and fuller by tricking the eye.
 You can choose any colour and, with the help of your stylist, achieve a beautiful multi-tonal look that adds the density you need visually."
 Face-framing highlights, blonde babylights, and hair-painting techniques like balayage are just a few of the options that can work well here.

 Styling tip: "It's important to invest in quality heat tools.
 They can be pricey, but it’s well worth the investment when it comes to maintaining the health of your hair," says Rosenkranz.
 "High-quality tools that help to protect and speed up the styling process mean less time hair is ultimately exposed to heat, reducing potential damage.
 This is especially true if you have fine or thin hair, which is more easily compromised.
-My personal favorites are the Bio Ionic 10X Ultralight Speed Dryer (£139) and the OnePass Styling Iron (£119).
-Both tools speed up the heat-styling process as well as incorporate the brand’s moisturising heat technology, which helps hair stay hydrated even while applying heat."
+My personal favourite is the Bio Ionic 10X Ultralight Speed Dryer (£139).
+It speeds up the heat-styling process as well as incorporating the brand’s moisturising heat technology, which helps hair stay hydrated even while applying heat."